The Worst Kind of Betrayal

-I was reading my shero Brené Brown’s new book Daring Greatly: How The Courage To Be Vulnerable Transforms The Way We Live, Love, Parent, and Lead when I reached page 51 and my heart stopped in an “OMG, how did she read my mind, and how did she know exactly how to give language to something that’s been hurting for years?” sorta way.
+I was reading my shero Brené Brown’s book Daring Greatly, when I reached page 51 and my heart stopped in an “OMG, how did she read my mind, and how did she know exactly how to give language to something that’s been hurting for years?” sorta way.

 In this chapter, Brené is talking about trust in relationships, and how we build and lose trust.
 She compares it to a jar of marbles.
 Over time, when someone demonstrates trustworthiness, we add marbles to the jar.
 If they betray our trust, we pull marbles out.
 The safety of the relationship depends on how many marbles are in the jar over time.

-This is the part of Brené’s book that took my breath away:
+This is the part of the book that took my breath away:

-After reading this, I had to give myself a hug (and reach out to my BFF so she could hug me too.)
-Trying not to venture into self-pity land, I realized that almost every single ex-relationship in my life ended with just this sort of betrayal.
-When my marriage to my first husband was falling apart, I begged him to go to marriage counseling with me, and he refused, claiming that it would just cost money and steal precious time (we were both medical residents) to confirm what we already knew - that we weren’t compatible and that we needed to get divorced.
+After reading this, I had to give myself a hug (and reach out to my BFF so she could hug me, too.)
+Trying not to venture into self-pity land, I realized that almost every ex-relationship in my life ended with just this sort of betrayal.
+When my marriage to my first husband was falling apart, I begged him to go to marriage counseling with me, and he refused, claiming that it would just cost money and steal precious time (we were both medical residents) to confirm what we already knew: We weren’t compatible and we needed to get divorced.

 When I saw him the next day and asked where he’d been and why he hadn’t come to therapy, he just shrugged his shoulders.
 When I pushed him to communicate, he just shut down.